domschl/WinSteamOnMac/README.md

 ## Step-by-step installation

+**Note:** See `Update notes` below, if you did already install an older version!

-- You **must** run the Beta of macOS Sonoma!
+- You **must** run the latest Beta of macOS Sonoma!
-- game-porting-toolkit 1.0.2 requires at least beta 3 or Sonoma.
+- `game-porting-toolkit` versioning schemes used by Apple are inconsistent and have changed over time: there are `1.0.x` versions and `Beta x` versions.
+At the time of this update, it seems `x=3` for both schemes.
+Simply choose the latest by date and by hightest version number.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: